This letter is being written to express my greatest thank you to

 It looks like a 46-year-old veteran standing up with two legs and two arms: He’d rather not use his walker, which doesn’t fit through most doorways anyways.
 However, because his disabilities aren’t visible and he’s not missing any limbs, he’s disqualified from so many grants and assistance programs: “Those who were shot by our own government (Anthrax) or received illness (top five killers I have) or aren't a really clear case fall between the cracks.”
 Unfortunately, even a 100%, lifetime disability rating from the Veteran’s Administration means significantly less if the disabilities aren’t visible.

-It looks like an honorable discharge without a Purple Heart: This veteran is no less heroic than any other soldier who enlisted to defend his country for eight years.
+It looks like an honorable discharge without a Purple Heart: Matt refuses to go prove he earned it.
+This veteran is no less heroic than any other soldier who enlisted to defend his country for eight years.
 The only difference here is that this veteran was not shot with a gun in enemy combat; rather, it was the country he selflessly volunteered to defend that shot him with an untested, non-FDA-approved Anthrax vaccination.
 This vaccine is the reason he has eighteen different medical conditions.
 Regardless of what military commendations he has, his loyalty, humbleness, compassion, generosity, and stubborn determination to help others define his heroism.

 It looks like someone both weary and wary of hospitals and doctors.
 Matt chose not to report the first three blast explosions he experienced in Bosnia because he wanted to continue being a soldier.
 The term “Traumatic Brain Injury” wasn’t around then anyways, and “Gulf War Syndrome” remained equally as ambiguous.
 He went on to graduate second in his class at Military Police School and was deployed to Iraq.
 It was only after being blown off a Humvee and knocked unconscious when a camel stepped on an IED that he was medivacked back to the U.S. and eventually admitted to the Walter Reed Army Medical Hospital, where he then added sexual assault to the list.